matthilt/VoronTridentBlue/README.md

     * My research says they are RGB but the colors are not correct.
 I have tried the other options in the config file.
 Still wrong colors.
     * I'm leaving it as it is for now.
 I don't really care about the colors.
     * Well I broke the LEDs by plugging them in backwards to "test."
 Lesson learned.
 Good news, another set is on the way.
+    * Installed new LEDs from eBay.
+All is good.
 3. Seems small but the hammerhead nuts that came with the kit did not want to fit in the extrusion.
 Most of them time I just used TNuts instead.

 ## Mods I've done